 That’s where the Nikon AF-S FX NIKKOR 24-70mm f/2.8G ED Zoom Lens shines the most.
-This is a good pick for those who want a wide-angle lens, portrait lens, and a macro lens in one.
+This is a good pick for those who want a wide-angle lens, portrait lens, and a macro lens in one (check out the best Nikon macro lenses).
 It can help reduce the number of lenses in your gear.

 Plus, you can adapt to whatever scenario is in front of you.
 It also comes in with a fast and accurate autofocus.